-Last month I hosted a Mid-Year 5-Day Business Challenge.
+Earlier this month I hosted the Faith-Based Entrepreneur’s Marketing Intensive.
 It was all about getting clear, consistent, and confident when it comes to marketing your business so you can attract the people that you are called to serve in the Marketplace.

 1. Your Business Purpose